Can Airlines Detect Dummy Tickets? Explained Clearly

 -

 Fare construction.
-Behind the scenes, ticket numbers (ETKTs) tie into fare rules — things like refunds, date changes, and penalties.
+Ticket numbers tie into fare rules — things like refunds, date changes, and penalties.
 These rules can’t apply until the fare is paid.

 Think of it this way: a dummy reservation is like penciling your name into a restaurant waitlist.
 A ticket number is when you’ve paid for the meal and secured your seat at the table.